DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 }
 ```

-A seguir, a listagem de campos da Requisição:

 | Field              | Description                                                                                                                                                                                                              | Type      | Contact Us | Required       |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|------------|----------------|
 | `CardType`         | Defines the type of card used: <br> <br> *CreditCard* <br> *DebitCard* <br> <br> If not sent, CreditCard as default                                                                                                      | Text      | 255        | Yes            |